Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

 \subsubsection{Hardware limitation}

-{In addition to the aforementioned resources, hardware is also a significant factor in the software environment.
-The configuration of a system can not exceed the hardware limit, otherwise, the software misconfiguration will occur. \textbf{CB55} is a case where a user configured too much virtual memory for the SVN serve, resulting in an out-of-memory issue.
-Note that some hardware features may require the updates of certain firmware or drivers to take effect.
-For example, in \textbf{CB56} a user needed to update the components of the Linux system to support the Hyper-V integration.}
+In addition to the aforementioned resources, hardware is also a significant factor in the software environment.
+The configuration of a system cannot exceed the hardware limit; otherwise, the software misconfiguration will occur. \textit{RC$\mathit{_{II}}$-Case\#55} is a case where a user configured too much virtual memory for the SVN service, resulting in an out-of-memory issue.
+Note that some hardware features may require the update of certain firmware or drivers to take effect.
+For example, in \textit{RC$\mathit{_{II}}$-Case\#56}, a user needed to update the components of the Linux system to support Hyper-V integration.

-{ \textbf{Summary: } According to our dataset, 240 out of 823 misconfiguration cases were caused by resource unavailability, and four subtypes were observed from the dataset.
+{ \textbf{Summary: } According to our dataset, 272 out of 772 misconfiguration cases were caused by resource unavailability, and four subtypes were observed from the dataset.
 Overall, resource identifier mismatch is the major reason why resources are unavailable when software runs.
-Specifically, 68.75\% (165/240) of resource unavailability cases occurred because the resource identifiers pointed to non-existent resources.
-In some cases, although the resources exist, the security policies (e.g., firewall) prohibit software from accessing the resources, accounting for 24.17\% (58/240) of resource issues.
+Specifically, 65.44\% (178/272) of resource unavailability cases occurred because the resource identifiers pointed to non-existent resources.
+In some cases, although the resources exist, the security policies (e.g., firewall) prohibit software from accessing the resources, accounting for 25.74\% (70/272) of resource issues.
 Finally, resource competition and hardware limitation may also lead to resource unavailability, where users did not check whether the target resources were idle and enough for the tasks.}

-\ignore{ \textbf{Discussion: } {Environmental misconfiguration occurs when the external resources do not satisfy the software requirements configured by software users.
-Hence, a complete checklist of the prerequisite of running the system (e.g., hardware/software resources and necessary permissions) is desirable to mitigate the problem of environment errors.
-On the other hand, software users may also need to ensure that the required resources are available and have not been occupied by other processes.} }